Wall Street Pummels McEwen Mining Inc. (MUX) After Recent Earnings Report

 MUX’s Market Performance

-MUX stocks went up by 27.65% for the week, with a monthly jump of 24.79% and a quarterly performance of 24.68%, while its annual performance rate touched 4.31%.
-The volatility ratio for the week stands at 13.08% while the volatility levels for the past 30 days are set at 6.50% for McEwen Mining Inc..
-The simple moving average for the period of the last 20 days is 22.01% for MUX stocks with a simple moving average of 14.10% for the last 200 days.
+MUX stocks went down by -5.79% for the week, with a monthly jump of 6.54% and a quarterly performance of 21.28%, while its annual performance rate touched -7.32%.
+The volatility ratio for the week stands at 9.89% while the volatility levels for the past 30 days are set at 7.78% for McEwen Mining Inc..
+The simple moving average for the period of the last 20 days is 8.37% for MUX stocks with a simple moving average of 6.78% for the last 200 days.

 Analysts’ Opinion of MUX